architecture + interiors

 UTMB's East Plant: MORE POWER

 We've developed a bit of a sub-specialization in thermal energy plants with the completion of UTMB's East Plant.
-This is number three for Work5hop's personnel (UTSA's North Thermal Energy Plant and Northeast Lakeview College's Physical Plant are the others).
+This is number three for Work5hop's personnel (UTSA's North Thermal Energy Plant and Northeast Lakeview College's Physical Plant are the others, both done while with another firm).
 A fourth plant -- a substantial expansion of UTMB's West Plant -- is under construction now.
 Read on for more about the East Plant, its design parameters, and its capabilities.

 07 September 2016

 We're a very design-centric firm, but part of design is a deeper understanding of concepts at work.
 That sometimes leads us a bit further afield than "look at this pretty picture" into the realm of numbers and analysis.
 The intersection of design, home ownership, and economics is an interesting one.
 First, let's talk about economics and owning a house, then we'll look at ties between design and the latter two concepts in a future post.
 Homeownership has declined nation-wide in the past several decades.
 As owning a home remains a dream of many and the level of homeownership is viewed as an indication of economic conditions, this is an important metric.
 We're going to evaluate that situation from the construction and real estate side.

 One of Work5hop's specializations is master planning.
 Many of the things that designers do are easily comprehensible -- architecture, interior design, and a host of related fields are well understood.
 Master planning, however, isn't.
 That's unfortunate, because master planning is the step most critical to the success of building projects and how they relate to larger goals.
 This is true for a project as small as home renovation and as large as a university campus.
 My perspective on master planning relates directly to the belief that what you build should be translated directly from those larger goals.
 Read on for details.

 12 December 2015